PaloAltoNetworks/pan.dev/products/ansible/docs/panos/tutorials/config-secpol-and-objs.md

 <LabGuidance components={props.components} />

-## The "security policy and address objects" playbook
+## Security policies and address objects

-With this playbook, you will create a number of items related to security policies (firewall rules).
+In this tutorial, you will create a number of items related to security policies (firewall rules).
 This will include address objects, service objects, and the rules themselves.
 Then you will commit the configuration to make the changes live.

 ## Create address objects